 Man Protecting Marijuana Patch Shot to Death By Police

 MOUNT VERNON, Ky.
-(AP) _ A man who vowed to die before he would let police cut down his marijuana plants was shot to death after a daylong standoff, authorities said.
+(AP) _ A man who refused to let police cut down his marijuana plants was shot to death after a daylong standoff, authorities said.

 Troopers landed a helicopter and told Shepherd they were going to cut down the plants, said Trooper Gilbert Acciardo, a state police spokesman.
 Shepherd went into his home and came out with a rifle, Acciardo said.